-Next year isn't looking great for the privacy-conscious.
-Here are just a few of the ways spies, cops, and companies may snoop on you in 2017, as well as a few examples of the stuff UK censors may block, too, just for an extra bit of fun.
+More good news: 2017 isn't looking great for the privacy conscious.
+In fact, here are just a few of the ways spies, cops and companies may snoop on you in the coming year, as well as a few examples of the stuff UK censors may block too, just for an extra bit of fun.

 In November, the UK passed a highly controversial surveillance law called the Investigatory Powers Act.
-As part of that, certain internet service providers (ISPs)—companies like Vodafone or BT, for example—will be forced to store a year's worth of all customers' browsing data, in what the government has dubbed Internet Connection Records (ICRs).
-In other words, your ISP is going to know every site you visit and every web service you use.
-Your email checking habits, a scroll through a drug support forum, and those frequent visits to your porn site of choice will all be collated.
+As part of that, certain internet service providers (ISPs) – companies like Vodafone or BT, for example – will be forced to store a year's worth of all customers' browsing data, in what the government has dubbed Internet Connection Records (ICRs).
+In other words, your ISP is going to know every site you visit, and every web service you use.
+Checking your email, a scroll through a drug support forum and those frequent visits to your porn site of choice will all be collated.

 This vast swath of data will then be available to a slew of government agencies.
 This includes the usual roster of security and law enforcement agencies, but also some pretty obscure ones, such as the Foods Standards Agency.

-The power is included in the section of the bill dealing with age verification checks, which are supposed to stop children from accessing pornographic websites.
-In short, the bill would ban any sex act being made available online, which wouldn't ordinarily be available on a commercial DVD.
-(In the UK, certain sex acts, like face-sitting and fisting, are illegal to depict in porn.)
+The power is included in the section of the Bill dealing with age verification checks, which are supposed to stop children from accessing pornographic websites.
+In short, the Bill bans anything being made available online which wouldn't ordinarily be available on a commercial DVD.

-MPs recently also suggested blocking access to sites that encourage self-harm or give advice on how to commit suicide, but it's not clear yet if that plan will have any movement.
+MPs recently also suggested blocking access to sites which encourage self-harm or give advice on how to commit suicide, but it's not clear yet if that plan will have any movement.

-Also included in the Investigatory Powers Act was explicit authorization for police to hack suspects' phones or computers.
-So-called equipment interference can range from a police officer using someone's Facebook email address and password to log into an account, right up to offensive software that takes control of a device.
+Also included in the Investigatory Powers Act was explicit authorisation for police to hack suspects' phones or computers.
+So-called "equipment interference" can range from a police officer using someone's Facebook email address and password to log into an account, right up to offensive software that takes control of a device.

-The UK's powers also include "bulk personal datasets," databases of information gleaned from various sources—medical records, travel plans, passport information—which security and intelligence agencies can then exploit.
+The UK's powers also include "bulk personal datasets", which are spying databases of information gleaned from various sources – medical records, travel plans, passport information – which security and intelligence agencies can then exploit.
 According to the government's own documentation, these datasets contain information on people, "the majority of whom are unlikely to be of intelligence interest".

-In the US, there is plenty of evidence of cops buying and using IMSI-catchers, briefcase-size devices that sweep up the unique identification code of a phone (the IMSI), and, in some cases, text messages and calls as well.
+In the US there is plenty of evidence of cops buying and using IMSI-catchers, briefcase sized devices that sweep up the unique identification code of a phone (the IMSI), and, in some cases, text messages and calls, too.
 Until recently, there were only a couple of reports about UK police forces purchasing the same sort of key.

-That changed after a VICE News investigation in January 2016, and last month with an investigation published by local media outlet the Bristol Cable, which found that many more police forces had bought the gear than previously thought.
-According to a document published in February of this year detailing the Metropolitan Police's major contracts, the force spent more than $1.2 million on IMSI-catcher related equipment; clearly, police forces are still going to use this technology, even if they're not super keen on talking about it.
+That changed after a VICE News investigation in January of 2016, and last month with an investigation published by local media outlet The Bristol Cable, which found that many more police forces had bought the gear than previously thought.
+According to a document published in February of this year detailing the Metropolitan Police's major contracts, the force spent over £1 million on IMSI-catcher related equipment; clearly, police forces are still going to use this technology, even if they're not super-keen on talking about it.